 We next estimate SDID log models for each ban state separately.
-The estimated effects, which are presented in Table 2, indicate that the effects of bans on birth rates vary substantially across ban states, from a 0.4 percent increase in births in Missouri to a 5.1 percent increase in births estimated in Texas.
+The estimated effects, which are presented in Table 2, indicate that the effects of bans on birth rates vary substantially across ban states, from a 0.5 percent increase in births in Missouri to a 5.0 percent increase in births estimated in Texas.

 One factor that likely contributes to the variation in the effects of state bans on births is the tremendous variation in the distances their residents must travel to reach a facility that remains open.
-Using the Myers Facility Database (Myers, 2023b) and the methodology described in Myers (2023a), we calculate the change in driving distance to the nearest abortion facility for the average resident of each ban state between May 1, 2022, and December 31, 2022.
-This average change in distance is reported in Table 2.
-In Missouri, the ban results in an average increase in driving distance of 2.2 miles, compared to a 453-mile increase in Texas, illustrating that states with the greatest increases in driving distance also tend to have the greatest estimated increases in births.
+Using the Myers Facility Database (Myers, 2023b) and the methodology described in Myers (2023a), we calculate the change in driving distance to the nearest abortion facility for the average resident of each ban state between May 1, 2022, and October 15, 2022.
+This average change in distance is reported in Table 2, sorted by this change.
+In Missouri, the ban results in an average increase in driving distance of 5.2 miles, compared to a 453-mile increase in Texas, illustrating that states with the greatest increases in driving distance also tend to have the greatest estimated increases in births.
+We take this one step further and look at the forecasted change in birth rates based on forecast models from Myers